 Example: Ahmed SE, Mustafa E, AbdulRaheem EM.
 Assessment of plasma levels of fasting blood glucose, triglycerides, total cholesterol, and HbA1c in patients with type 2 diabetes mellitus.
 Mumbai: New Era Publisher; 2014.
 24p.
 Report No.: GHI224

 For Conference Papers:

-Don’t write qualifications of authors, hospitals’ name, any star marks etc. in references.
+Don’t write the qualifications of authors, hospitals’ names, any star marks, etc. in references.

-Note: Citations should be placed on the prefix of the end note.
+Note: Citations should be in the prefix of the endnote.

 Management of the photosensitive patient:

-Management of these disorders can be quite challenging and relies heavily on patient education and photo protection.
+Management of these disorders can be quite challenging and relies heavily on patient education and photoprotection.
 Photodermatoses should be explained thoroughly to the patient.
-Affected individuals should be counselled to wear protective clothing (e.g. a long-sleeve shirt, hat, umbrella) and to use sunscreens that cover the action spectrum of the dermatoses (for example, a sunscreen that has UVA protection for patients with photo toxicity and one with protection against visible light for patients with solar urtricaria).
+Affected individuals should be counseled to wear protective clothing (e.g. a long-sleeve shirt, hat, umbrella) and to use sunscreens that cover the action spectrum of the dermatoses (for example, a sunscreen that has UVA protection for patients with phototoxicity and one with protection against visible light for patients with solar urticaria).
 When necessary, patients may have to consider lifestyle changes (e.g. avoiding the sun during peak times of the day) or even changes in occupation for those who are required to work outside.
 If an external drug or agent is identified, avoidance of that drug is obviously required43.

 Papers must be submitted with the understanding that they have not been published anywhere (except in the form of an abstract or as part of a published lecture, review, or thesis) and are not currently under consideration by another journal.
 The Corresponding author is responsible for ensuring that the article’s publication has been approved by all the other co-authors.
 It is also the authors’ responsibility to ensure that the articles emanating from a particular institution are submitted with the approval of the necessary institution.